DjangoForAll/students/ayushvj08/readme.md

 I am **Ayush Vijayant** , currently a third-year Ungergraduate in Civil Engineering from BIT Sindri , Dhanbad.

-I am a keen software developer and contributor.
+I am a keen software developer, contributor and a great lover of open-source programming.

-Also I like to cook in my free time when i'm not coding.
+My development tools include : RubyOnRails, NodeJS, React and some Django I also enjoy doing Competitive programming using C++ , and some Data Analytics using Python.

+I am a good chef too, I spend my free time cooking tasty food.